Playing with a new image editor, I came across this Winston Churchill quote. What a great description of how it feels to learn math!

 And if you’re a blogger, be sure to submit your blog post for next month’s carnival!

 Past carnivals are still full of mathy treasure.
-Check them out:
+See them all on Pinterest:

 CREDITS: “Inscribed Polyhedron” photo by thekirbster via Flickr (CC BY 2.0).